gomorpheus/morpheus-docs/support/cheat-sheet.rst

 |heading|
 ---------

-    All headings should have characters under it that are as long as the heading text.
-This will be seen in the examples below.
+    All headings should have characters under it that are **at least** as long as the heading text, this will be seen in the examples below.
 You can use many different types of special characters under the heading text, they don't have specific meanings, just what order they come in.
 It is best to analyze the document you are editing to follow the same format, incase it has been created differently.
 However, staying consistent is the goal.